QANTM/QANTM/README.md

-# 👋 Hi, Zhen Lyu here.
+# 👋 Welcome!
+Zhen Lyu here.
   - I am a journalism student who also falls for programming and problem-solving, currently majoring journalism and minoring computer science in NNU.

   - During junior year I went to Ryerson University in Ontario, Canada for an exchange on New Media area, where I learnt about game/VR programming with C++ in unreal engine.

 # 👀 Interested in media's mechanism as well as political issues.
-  - History, literature and philosophy have always been my favorite.

-  - However, the fundamentals of a computer device also intrigue me a lot especially the sense of fully grasp on it when programming with Assembly/C.
+  - I am concerned about environment issues, ocean protection and social justice issues.
+Attempting to solve them in technological ways.

-# 💞️ The journey from Art School to a Programmer
+# 💞️ The journey from a journalist to a programmer
   - Balancing and maneuvering with multiple perspectives is fun, same thing for dealing with bits and numbers.

   - Starting from simple Python project to process news report data, interests on fundamentals grows on me.